nrfconnect/sdk-nrf/applications/nrf_desktop/bootloader_dfu.rst

 By default, both the GPIO pin and the LED are defined in the board's DTS file.
 See :file:`boards/nordic/nrf52833dongle/nrf52833dongle_nrf52833.dts` for an example of board's DTS file used by the nRF Desktop application.

-For an example of bootloader Kconfig configuration file defined by the application, see the MCUboot bootloader ``debug`` configuration defined for nRF52833 dongle (:file:`applications/nrf_desktop/configuration/nrf52833dongle_nrf52833/child_image/mcuboot/prj.conf`).
+For an example of a bootloader Kconfig configuration file defined by the application, see the MCUboot bootloader ``debug`` configuration defined for nRF52833 dongle (:file:`applications/nrf_desktop/configuration/nrf52833dongle_nrf52833/images/mcuboot/prj.conf`).

 .. note::
   The nRF Desktop devices use either the serial recovery DFU with a single application slot or the background DFU.
   Both mentioned firmware upgrade methods are not used simultaneously by any of the configurations.
-  For example, the ``nrf52840dk/nrf52840`` board in ``prj_mcuboot_smp.conf`` uses only the background DFU and does not enable the serial recovery feature.
+  For example, the ``nrf52840dk/nrf52840`` board in ``mcuboot_smp`` file suffix uses only the background DFU and does not enable the serial recovery feature.

 .. _nrf_desktop_suit: